 Use your suspicion to help you react well when your child comes out to you.

 While you are waiting:

 - Process your feelings about your child being an LGBTQ+ person.
 Take all the possibilities, and sit with your honest feelings.
-It might help if you journal them or write them on some paper to save or destroy later.
+It might help to journal them or write them on paper to save or destroy later.
 Just purging them all, good or bad, helps you move forward.

-- Do some visual role-playing about the conversation you have with your child when they come out to you.
-It likely won’t go exactly how you imagine it, but the idea is to practice how you will react before that day comes.
-If you feel brave enough, find someone you trust to practice it with you in real-time.
+- Do some visual role-playing about your conversation with your child when they come out to you.
+It likely won't go exactly how you imagine it, but the idea is to practice how you will react before that day comes.
+If you feel brave enough, find someone you trust to practice it with you in real time.
 Try out different scenarios so you feel prepared for whatever might happen.
-The more times and the more different ways you practice, the more natural it will feel when it happens.
+The more times and different ways you practice, the more natural it will feel when it happens.

 - Get support if you need to.
 Confide in a trusted friend or two.
 Reach out to a professional.
 Join a support group for parents of LGBTQ people.
-If you aren’t near one, there are some great ones on social media.
+There are some great ones on social media if you aren't near one.

 Most importantly, remember that you love your child and want what's best for them.
 Coming out to people who may reject you causes a lot of fear and anxiety.
 If you can prepare for that moment ahead of time and respond with love and compassion, you give your child a gift.
 Use that time before they come out to get ready, even if you aren't sure what you are waiting for.